• Skip to main content

 “We have grown anywhere from 10 to 15 percent every year since,” Sarver said.

+The plant is producing those devices in high rates and continuing to grow and is ready to expand the facility and hire 100 more associates in the next year or so, he said.
 An associate tests the lift mechanisims of a recently assembled bucket truck.
 Each truck goes through a series of tests, including driving on the road, before they are delivered to the customers.
 Photo by Neal Cardin

 Sarver called it a “focus factory,” which means this factory in the company is focused on one segment of the market – telecommunications.
 Most of their clients for aerial devices are telephone and cable companies with a few small electric, light and sign distribution, but mainly telecommunications, he said.